lixiao37/team12-Project/README.md

 	- $ sudo pip install -r requirements.txt
 	- $ sudo sh dryscrape.sh
 The first script will install all python dependencies.
-And the second script will install **dryscrape**.
+And the second script will install **dryscrape**, which is a python module for HTTP requests.

+***Note: The dryscrape module uses X11, if the build fails with the error "Cant Connect To X11", then you should run the build using the following command:***

+	- $ xvfb-run pyb
+***"xvfb"*** is an alternate to X11.
+You can install this easily using sudo apt-get install command.

 ### How to build:
 This project uses an automated python builder, called pybuilder.